 Helix (1974-1993, 1997-present): a Heavy Metal band from Kitchener, Ontario, Canada.

-elix was formed in 1974 by Brian Vollmer (vocals), brothers Brent Doerner (guitar) and Brian Doerner (drums), Paul Hackman (guitar) and Keith Zurbrigg (bass).
+ormed in 1974, Helix was started by Brian Vollmer (vocals), brothers Brent Doerner (guitar) and Brian Doerner (drums), Paul Hackman (guitar) and Keith Zurbrigg (bass).
 After the release of their domestic debut, the aptly named, Breaking Loose in 1979, Zurbrigg and Brent Doerner were replaced by Mike Uzelac (bass) and Leo Niebudek (guitar).

 Yet again on an indie label, the follow-up, White Lace And Black Leather (1982), marked an improvement in recording quality allowing the group to develop their party-rock feel but it was met with a cold reception.
 Greg Hinz (ex-Starchild) joined on drums just as they signed to 'Capitol' for the recording of No Rest For The Wicked (1983).
 Despite being a single guitar attack they still managed what many consider the finest of their career.
 Walking On The Razor's Edge (1984) was their only US top 100 (69 actually) and also marked more membership changes with Uzelac being replaced by Daryl Gray; this line-up would prove to last.
 The following sets were more commercial attempts and, as usual when commercial attempts are attempted - they usually fail, leaving Long Way To Heaven (1985) and Wild In The Streets (1987) less then what 'Capitol' wanted and they subsequently dropped them.
 The only remaining release from this era would be their first ever compilation, Over 60 Minutes With...
 (1989), that received some notoriety and nicely summed up their career to this point.